This page is based on information from Yishin Cho (Xavier), ufm, Glenn and Hertzog.

 - On a single seven you may start either an ascending straight flush or a descending straight flush.
 Once started, the direction of the straight cannot be changed. (e.g. on a seven of spades, you can add the 6 of spades.
 Once this is done it is a descending straight.
 To continue adding to the straight you can add a 5 and a 4, but you cannot add an 8.)

-I would be interested to hear from anyone else who plays the game this way.
-None of my other correspondents so far has mentioned the killing of melds, or building a run on a set, or the idea that runs can only be extended in one direction.
+I would be interested to hear from anyone else who plays the above variants 1-5.
+For example none of my correspondents so far other than Glenn has mentioned the killing of melds, or building a run on a set, or the idea that runs can only be extended in one direction.